giorgosma/IMPLEMENTATION-OF-CLUSTERING-ALGORITHMS-FOR-VECTORS-AND-POLYGONAL-CURVES/README.md

 1. Implementation of clustering algorithms for vectors and polygonal curves
     - Vectors metric is L1 (Manhattan)
     - Polygonal curves metric is Dynamic Time Warping (DTW)
-2. Implementation of LSH algorithms for vectors and polygonal curves
+2. Implementation of hashing and search algorithms for vectors and polygonal curves
-    - Vectors metric is L1 (Manhattan)
-    - Polygonal curves metric is Dynamic Time Warping (DTW)
 ------------------------
+implementation details:
 1. Clustering:
-    - Initialization
+    - Initialization:
         - Random selection of K points / K curves
         - K-means++
     - Assignment: